×

 One of its biggest perks for freelancers and startups is its interface.
 It’s extremely user-friendly and streamlined, helping you not get overwhelmed by the abundance of features geared towards larger businesses.
 The intended audience for the HomeNet, as its name suggests, is home users.

 Its network discovery capabilities will map out your network and continuously monitor it for any hardware that is added or removed from the network.
-One of the best features of this system is its ability to find wifi-enabled devices as well as connect to them automatically as an ad hoc network, rather than going through your router.
-Installing HomeNet on any device lets you get the information of any network you connect to, regardless of whether it’s your home network or public wifi.
+One of the best features of this system is its ability to find WiFi-enabled devices as well as connect to them automatically as an ad hoc network, rather than going through your router.
+Installing HomeNet on any device lets you get the information of any network you connect to, regardless of whether it’s your home network or public WiFi.

 The tools that come with HomeNet have a software inventory for every device, as well as an in-depth look at all of the firewalls deployed on your network’s devices.
 It’s also very easy to rename devices or eject them from your network.
 When you’re done with accounting for the network nodes that you’d like to keep in, you can set the system so that it blocks out any additional devices, eliminating intrusion.
-If you live near neighbors that are fond of using your wifi instead of their own, this ability is a great boon.
+If you live near neighbors that are fond of using your WiFi instead of their own, this ability is a great boon.

 The tool also gives you an Alerts tab through which you can pay attention to failures of any network device, as well as set up emergency conditions that will give you alerts if they are met.